 The title ‘Le Reve Claustral’ (sometimes translated as ‘Monastic Dreams’) probably comes from a work of the same name by a turn-of-the-century French poet called Germain Nouveau – a poem that also seems to be about forbidden desire in a convent.

 So was this an innocent mix up or a cheeky blag?
 The poet Germaine Nouveau was a friend of Rimbaud and Verlaine, two poets that James was reading and inspired by (“I was into poetry,” James told me, explaining the lyrics of Death Shall Come.
-“Arthur Rimbaud and Verlaine and all that sort of stuff at that point”) so it was certainly something they could have stumbled across.
+“Arthur Rimbaud and Verlaine and all that sort of stuff”) so it was certainly something they could have stumbled across.

 Equally, it’s not hard to imagine Rocco tearing a black and white version out of a book and, separated from context, forgetting the picture’s origins, or getting them muddled in his head.
 The Flesh version has been re-coloured, after all, and this was way before Google made all this stuff easily researchable.